BlueBrain/MorphIO/README.md

 ### Mitochondria

-It is also possible to read and write mitochondria from/to the h5 files.
+It is also possible to read and write mitochondria from/to the h5 files (*SWC and ASC are not supported*).
 As mitochondria can be represented as trees, one can define the concept of *mitochondrial section* similar to neuronal section and end up with a similar API.
 The morphology object has a *mitochondria* handle method that exposes the basic methods: